When the Employee Ends the Employment

 - may not change the employee’s rate of pay or any other condition of employment, such as hours of work or benefits

-- must pay the employee all the wages he/she is entitled to receive at the end of the notice period
+- must pay the employee all the wages they are entitled to receive (within 5 working days after the end of the pay period in which the final wages were earned)

 - must pay accumulated vacation pay within 10 days after the employment ends